-2.2 The DISCOM shall pay a tariff of Rs.6.60 per Unit to the Solar Power Developer as per the tariff quoted by the Solar Power Developer in the Bid (Now revised to 6.45 per unit).
+2.2 The DISCOM shall pay a tariff of Rs.6.90 per unit to the Solar Power Developer as per the tariff quoted by the Solar Power Developer in the Bid..

-The Bidder has opted for Tariff Option-1 as specified in the Financial Bid Format 6.10 (B) of RfS, then Tariff for all Tariff years for the entire term of the Agreement shall be the Quoted Tariff.
+The Bidder has opted for Tariff Option-1 as specified in the Financial Bid Format 6.10 (B) of RfS, then calculation of CUF shall be done on an yearly basis i.e., over the Tariff Year.

+Tariff for all Tariff Years for the entire term of the Agreement shall be the Quoted Tariff.

 2.5 For Delivered Energy corresponding to less than or equal to 25% CUF, the applicable Tariff shall be as per Article 2.2 of this Agreement.
 For Delivered Energy beyond 25% CUF, the applicable tariff shall be equal to the 50% of the Quoted Tariff specified for that Tariff Year.
-The calculation of CUF shall be done on an yearly basis i.e. over the Tariff Year.
+The